mccombspj/kurumastories/content/nissan/fairlady/MF-RT-Nissan-Fairlady-Z432-1970.md

 <b>Tanabe:</b> About two-thirds the weight of steel.

-<b>Okazaki:</b> Actually, while I'm on the thin side, I think I'm of average height, and the shape of the seat itself is fine, such as the points that support my lower back and the curve of the seatback, but perhaps because the seat is tailored to the American market, it feels loose when I sit in it, or rather, very loose.
+<b>Okazaki:</b> Actually, while I'm a bit on the thin side, I think I'm of average height, and the shape of the seat itself is fine, such as the points that support my lower back and the curve of the seatback, but perhaps because the seat is tailored to the American market, it feels loose when I sit in it, or rather, very loose.
 So, I think that if enough units are sold in Japan, I'd like to have a seat that fits us more perfectly... (laughs).

 <b>Watari:</b> It was perfect for me (laughs).
 However, the headrest gets in the way when backing up, so I think a retractable type would be better.